After decades of secrecy, Maryland might make police disciplinary records public

 The complaint against the lieutenant is among the vast majority that would remain undisclosable to the public under the House speaker’s version of the legislation.

-“If we only focus on sustained complaints, we really won’t get to the meat of what is going on with these internal processes,” Sen. Jill P. Carter (D-Baltimore City), sponsor of the Senate bill, during a committee workgroup meeting ahead of its passage.
+“If we only focus on sustained complaints, we really won’t get to the meat of what is going on with these internal processes,” said Sen. Jill P. Carter (D-Baltimore City), sponsor of the Senate bill, during a committee work group meeting ahead of its passage.

 Even the Senate bill would not throw open the door for all police disciplinary records to become public.
 It simply removes the blanket protection from disclosure provided by classifying them as public employee personnel records — which state law deems confidential.